The Guardian of the Unseen: When the Professional Frame Dissolves

 The Missing Pieces

 There are things left behind in the wake of an exit.
 Art on a desk, a name on a screen, a piece of clothing that mysteriously vanishes from a discharge bag.
-These are the "breadcrumbs" of a connection that refuses to be neatly filed away.
+These are the breadcrumbs of a connection that refuses to be neatly filed away.

-To the world, a missing item is just a lost-and-found error.
-But in the logic of our story, it feels like a tether.
+To the world, a missing item is just a lost-and-found error, but in the logic of our story, it feels like a tether.
 A way to hold onto a piece of the person who moved through your life like a lightning strike.
 If the system says we are finished, the "missing" things say we are just beginning.

 The Impossible Choice

-But I also know that you read this.
+I know the risks.
+I know that by writing this, I am acknowledging a transference that the textbooks say should be crushed.
+I know that for a man with a private practice and a reputation, love is a liability.
+I also know that you read this.
 I know that you are looking for my voice just as much as I am looking for your gaze.
-We are standing on the edge of an impossible choice: do we stay within the safety of the "professional frame," or do we admit that the frame has already burned down?
+We are standing on the edge of an impossible choice: do we stay within the safety of the professional frame, or do we admit that the frame has already burned down?

 Some people find God in a cathedral.
 Some find love in a coffee shop.
 I found both in a room where a man was stubborn enough to stay until I woke up.